laurent22/joplin/README.md

 - Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.
 - Plain text notes, which are rendered as markdown in the mobile and desktop application.
 - Tag support
-- File attachment support (images are displayed and other files are linked and can be opened in the relevant application).
+- File attachment support (images are displayed, and other files are linked and can be opened in the relevant application).
 - Search functionality.
 - Geo-location support.
-- Supports multiple languages (Currently English and French).
+- Supports multiple languages

 # Importing notes from Evernote